Strasmore Research

 ORDER BY period_start

-The arc: 40.5% in January, a -15.9% March, then 48.4% in April and 89.8% in May — a close that went from $414.73 to $1151.01 in six months.
+The arc: 40.5% in January, a flat 0% February, a -15.9% March marking the half's low-water close ($337.62), then 48.4% in April and 89.8% in May, $414.73 to $1151.01 in six months.
 Turnover climbed with it: $235.8 billion in January to $995.7 billion in June.
-June's price move was the smallest since February; June's tape was the biggest on record in this window.
+June's price move was the smallest since February; June's tape was the biggest in the window.

 Session by session